 Utilization reviews are used, according to the insurance companies to keep costs down.
 There is some research that also shows that they help prop up profits and deny people care they should be able to get.
 This is one of many topics that either straddles or crosses the line between health insurance reform and health care reform.

 There are doctors and medical professionals that will do a test, procedure, etc in order just to pad their billing.
-As I mention in my articles on, “The Red Herrings of Healthcare Reform (see link above) Medicare needs to make sure doctors are compensated fairly so there is no need to pad billing.
+As I mention in my articles on, “The Red Herrings of Healthcare Reform (see article under BLOG) Medicare needs to make sure doctors are compensated fairly so there is no need to pad billing.
 It also needs to have some sort of mechanism to watch for and take action against those that do.

 I would suggest that instead of case by case utilization reviews that Medicare or the CDC (Center for Disease Control) to focus on worst practices and best practices.
 Let me give you some examples of that to help communicate what I mean.